shashank68/aqm-evaluation/README.md

 Check additional notes/scripts [here](./misc_patch_scripts/)

-To run tests with all combination of network configs, use:
+To run tests with all combination of network configs, set the parameters required in `combinations_config.json` and run:
 ```bash
 python3 run_all_combinations.py
 ```